PeteHaitch/phd_thesis/markdown/introduction.md

 [^dna_replication]: This of course ignores errors in the replication process.
 Such errors are very rare events but because DNA replication happens __HOW FREQUENTLY__ these events do occur.
 There are error-correcting processes that reduce the chance that such an error is retained in the daughter sequence, however, these are not perfect.
 Hence errors in DNA replication are one source of what are known as _mutations_ in the DNA.

+DNA would not be quite so interesting if all it did was self-replicate.
+But it has an extra trick up its sleeve; it also acts as the template for the creation of new molecules that ultimately lead life as we know it.

 #### Genes and DNA transcription {-}
-DNA would not be quite so interesting if all it did was self-replicate. __IT ALSO ENCODES INFO FOR NEW MOLECULES__
-* DNA is _transcribed_ to produce _RNA_ (ribonucleicacid).
+A gene is a sequence of DNA that is _transcribed_ to produce a functional product called ribonucleic acid or _RNA_ (Source: [http://sandwalk.blogspot.com.au/2007/01/what-is-gene.html](http://sandwalk.blogspot.com.au/2007/01/what-is-gene.html)).

-* RNA is _translated_ to produce _proteins_.
+It is important to note here than not all DNA is transcribed into RNA.
+That is not to say that untranscribed DNA is not important.
+For instance, there are untranscribed _regulatory sequences_ of DNA that determine whether a nearby gene is transcribed.
+There is also _junk DNA_, _garbage DNA_, __etc.__ (__SOURCE__).

+Conversely, not all transcribed DNA is a gene.
+DNA transcription is "permissive" and there are many DNA sequences that are transcribed by accident or in error.

+#### RNA and RNA translation {-}
+RNA, like DNA, is a nucleic acid.
+However, unlike DNA, RNA is usually single-stranded and has uracil, rather than thymine, as one of its four nucleobases.

+RNA is _translated_ into proteins, which are the the molecules that "act out" the function of a cell.
+In eukaryotes it is  _messenger RNA_ (mRNA) that is processed and translated into proteins.
+Just as not all DNA is transcribed, not all mRNA is translated into protein.
+Furthermore, there are three other classes of RNA inside cells in addition to mRNA: transfer RNA (tRNA), ribosomal RNA (rRNA) and broad category called "small RNAs" (Source [http://sandwalk.blogspot.com.au/2013/05/scientific-authority-and-role-of-small.html](http://sandwalk.blogspot.com.au/2013/05/scientific-authority-and-role-of-small.html)).

+The _genetic code_ describes how triplets of mRNA, or DNA, bases encode for _amino acids_.
+Amino acids are in turn the building blocks of _proteins_.
+Each triplet of bases describes one of the $3^4 = 64$ possible  _codons_.
+There is redundancy in the code.
+For instance, `GCU`, `GCC`, `GCA` and `GCG` all code alanine. __FIGURE/TABLE__ shows the complete genetic code.

 #### The Central Dogma of molecular biology {-)
-Francis Crick, who along with James Watson and Rosalind Franklin discovered the double helix structure of DNA, proposed the Central Dogma of molecular biology [__REFERENCE__(http://sandwalk.blogspot.com.au/2007/01/central-dogma-of-molecular-biology.html)]:
+Francis Crick, who along with James Watson and Rosalind Franklin discovered the double helix structure of DNA, proposed the Central Dogma of molecular biology (Source: [http://sandwalk.blogspot.com.au/2007/01/central-dogma-of-molecular-biology.html](http://sandwalk.blogspot.com.au/2007/01/central-dogma-of-molecular-biology.html)):
 > ... once (sequential) information has passed into protein it cannot get out again (F.H.C.
 Crick, 1958)

 Crick re-stated this in 1970: